aregsar/aregsarblog/blog/2020/my-phpstorm-development-setup/index.md

 When we type in our search term the search results will be automatically displayed.

-While the search results are displayed we can use the `cmd+enter` shortcut to open up the search results in in the `Find` window bottom panel in the main editor.
+While the search results are displayed we can use the `cmd+enter` shortcut to open up the search results in in the `Find Window` bottom panel in the main editor. `cmd+9` will toggle the find window for when we want to close it temporarily and open it back up again.

 The find window displays the directory hierarchy of the files that have matching results results in the left pane and displays the selected file contents in the right pane.